Texasville (novel): Sequels and adaptations

 There were three more sequels: Duane's Depressed, When the Light Goes and Rhino Ranch: A Novel.
 McMurtry later wrote, " I never thought of Duane as me.
 Except for a handful of passages — the chapters in Duane’s Depressed that describe his depression — the books aren’t autobiographical.
 He doesn’t know what I know, despite having been forced by his analyst to read Proust."

+Reception

+In The New York Times, Andy Greenwald described Texasville as entertaining, writing: "The breathless pace of the book, which is cut into 98 chapters as skinny and potent as cocaine, is thrilling."
+Writing for The Washington Post, Jonathan Yardley praised the novel for its "energy, humor and passion", while noting the lengthy and meandering plot.